 Q: Does O’Neill Healthcare have an adequate supply of PPE.

 A: Yes, we remain confident that the new and existing vendors we work with will be able to provide us with the appropriate PPE to keep our residents and staff safe.
-Our supply rooms are stocked!

 Q: Is staff continually educated on limiting Covid-19 in our facilities and in their personal lives?

 A: Yes, we provide routine mandatory in-servicing on each new policy and procedure established during the pandemic.
 Long standing policies, such as infection control and standard precautions, are reviewed at that time.
 We perform audits at our facilities to ensure that our policies, such as frequent hand washing and proper glove etiquette, are being followed.
 Non-medical masks are provided to our staff to wear when making essential trips outside their home.
-We continue to update our education material as our knowledge of the virus expands.

 Q: What additional cleaning measure has O’Neill Healthcare taken since the beginning of the Covid-19 Pandemic?